War Robots: Beginner and Middle Tier Bots

 Micro-transactions have become a reliable source of income not just for mobile game developers, but also for those who create PC and console games.
 Although vanity and aesthetic items don’t impact game mechanics or winning odds, some games can be difficult to play when cash may be used to purchase powerful items.
 In these instances, you’ll often have to deal with overpowered opponents who would rather just pay to win.
+You can also Play War Robots Multiplayer Battles in your browser on your PC or mobile without downloading.
+Click and Play instantly!

 Despite all of this, in War Robots, we have managed to get to Silver and are well on our way to the Golden league without spending one cent.
 Our secret: middle tier bots, the kind you can get, upgrade, and weaponize with in-game currency.
 Although we have already talked about some of these builds in the game, these could not be included in a “best of” list for the simple fact that the bots used to equip them are not as powerful.